CA Independiente in international football

 Club Atlético Independiente has success at the Argentine football level, but they are widely known for their international titles and appearances, being nicknamed Rey de Copas (King of Cups) by the media and his fans.
 The first international cup they took part was the 1917 Tie Cup, which they lost to Uruguayan team Montevideo Wanderers.
-In term of international honours, Independiente has won a total of twenty one official titles, with 18 of them organised by CONMEBOL which makes Independiente the most winning team in this category, together with Boca Juniors.
+In term of international honours, Independiente has won a total of 20 major titles, with 18 of them organised by CONMEBOL which makes Independiente the most winning team in this category, together with Boca Juniors.
 Among those international CONMEBOL titles Independiente has a record seven Copa Libertadores, two Intercontinental Cups, two Copa Sudamericana and one Recopa Sudamericana.
 International titles also include two Copa Aldao, organised by AFA and AUF together.

 Independiente is alongside River Plate and Internacional the only teams to win all four of the current CONMEBOL competitions; Libertadores, Sudamericana, Recopa and the Suruga Bank Championship, which they won in 2018.

 Although being far behind Boca Juniors and River Plate in terms of popularity, Independiente was voted by the IFFHS as the 2nd best club in South America in the 20th century, and best team in Argentina.